steenlknudsen/mojohaus-jaxb-maven-plugin/src/site/markdown/example_xjc_basic.md

 3. Files or Directories whose names starts with "." (normally this implies hidden directories and setting files)
 4. Directories with the name "CVS"

-## Example 7: Debugging jaxb2-maven-plugin executions
+## Example 7: Debugging jaxb-maven-plugin executions

-If you are curious about the exact java regexp patterns used for matching your files, or simply want to see what the jaxb2-maven-plugin does internally, run the plugin in debug mode by adding the `-X` switch.
-The debug log contains somewhat human-friendly log entries which contains the XJC arguments synthesized by the jaxb2-maven-plugin and supplied in order:
+If you are curious about the exact java regexp patterns used for matching your files, or simply want to see what the jaxb-maven-plugin does internally, run the plugin in debug mode by adding the `-X` switch.
+The debug log contains somewhat human-friendly log entries which contains the XJC arguments synthesized by the jaxb-maven-plugin and supplied in order:

         +=================== [11 XJC Arguments]